kristian-lange-tw/JATOS_docs_v3/pages/Example-Group-Studies.md

 last_updated: 9 May 2018
 ---

-In group studies, the participants can communicate with each other within the group.
+In group studies, the workers that are part of a group can communicate with each other.
 JATOS supports different kinds of groups.
-E.g. it can have a fixed set of workers like this [Prisoner's Dilemma](Example-Studies.html#prisoners-dilemma) where exactly two workers play with each other.
+A group can e.g. have a fixed set of workers like this [Prisoner's Dilemma](Example-Studies.html#prisoners-dilemma) where exactly two workers play with each other.
 On the other side of the spectrum is this [Snake game](Example-Studies.html#snake) with an on open, multi-worker approach.

-**But how to run a group study if you are alone?**
+**How can you check if your group-study JavaScript runs correctly if you're alone?**

 JATOS allows [up to 10 study runs](Tips-and-Tricks.html#run-up-to-10-studies-in-the-same-browser-at-the-same-time) at the same time in the same browser.
-So you can just start the same (group) study multiple times in your browser.
+So you can just start the same (group) study multiple times in your browser and pretend you're many workers.

-Let's go through the Snake Game group study in detail:
+As an example of this, let's go through the Snake Game group study in detail:

 1. Download and import the [Snake game](Example-Studies.html#snake)
 1. Open the [Worker & Batch Manager](Run-your-Study-with-Worker-and-Batch-Manager.html)